FastEndpoints/FastEndpoints/README.md

 # FastEndpoints

 An easy to use Web-Api framework (which encourages CQRS and Vertical Slice Architecture) built as an extension to the Asp.Net pipeline.
-Performance is on par with `.net 6 minimal apis` and is 2X faster; uses only half the memory; and outperforms a traditional MVC controller by about **[73k requests per second](#bombardier-load-test)** on a Ryzen 3700X desktop.
+Performance is on par with `.net 6 minimal apis` and is ~1.5X faster; uses less memory; and outperforms a traditional MVC controller by about **[39k requests per second](#bombardier-load-test)** on a Ryzen 3700X desktop.

 ## Try it out...
 install from nuget: `Install-Package FastEndpoints` **(currently beta)**